 Will the training take place on company time?
 Be upfront about that and have a plan for how you’ll deal with your workload during your absence.
 Will you delegate to another employee?
 Work ahead on your projects?
 If you have a solid plan in place before you approach your executive, your chances can only increase.

-Prepare Your Business Case
+Prepare Your Business Case for Training Requests

 If you want your employer to approve your request, you need to think the way they do.
 While they likely want you to get the professional development you need, they also have to consider the needs of the entire company.
 In short, they need to know what’s in it for them, which is where your business case comes in.